Vaxxed Versus Unvaxxed Children and a Update on the Illegal Chinese Biolab

 DISCLAIMER: Views and opinions expressed on The Ben Armstrong Show are solely those of the host and do not necessarily represent those of The New American.
 TNA is not responsible for, and does not verify the accuracy of, any information presented.

-Video Sources: 1.
-Bannon’s War Room - Dr. Brian Hooker: "The CDC Will Not Look At Vaccinated Versus Unvaccinated Children" https://rumble.com/v4fvw5f-dr.-brian-hooker-the-cdc-will-not-look-at-vaccinated-versus-unvaccinated-ch.html
+1. Bannon’s War Room - Dr. Brian Hooker: "The CDC Will Not Look At Vaccinated Versus Unvaccinated Children"

 For more great content, visit www.TheNewAmerican.com